Faculties

 Qualification awarded to graduates – Family doctor

-Graduates of the General Medicine program may work as family doctors in primary health care facilities or continue their education in a specialty of their choice through master's or clinical residency programs.
+Graduates may work as family doctors in primary health care institutions or continue their education through master’s or clinical residency programs in their chosen specialty.

 Duration of training: 5 years